shekfeh/gromacs-tutorials/1_tip4pew_water/README.md

 Simulation
 ----------

-Phew.
 We have all the files we need now to run each part of the simulation.
 Each part you typically run *gmx grompp* to preprocess the three files we now have (.gro, .top, and .mdp) into a .tpr file (sometimes confusingly also called a topology file).